-Describe how and when the LEA will const Webster County Schools has quarterly in-put meetings and Federal Programs any stakeholders/community-based partners meetings.
-The school has a planned community meeting in October and in in the systematic progress monitoring of May each year to hear input for the plan.
-The school sends home stakeholders Title IV, Part A supported activities for the surveys, invites parents to attend parent involvement meetings (calendar of purposes of implementation improvement events sent home at the beginning of the year with all planned activities), and and effectiveness measurements. through websites and newspaper articles soliciting input in the form of suggestions, revisions, comments, and concerns.
-The stakeholders have monthly meetings to analyze data and use the data for input into the plan.
+Webster County Schools has quarterly in-put meetings and Federal Programs meetings.
+The school has a planned community meeting in October and in April each year to hear input for the plan.
+The school sends home stakeholders surveys, invites parents to attend parent involvement meetings (calendar of events sent home at the beginning of the year with all planned activities), and through websites and newspaper articles soliciting input in the form of suggestions, revisions, comments, and concerns.
+The Data Team has monthly meetings to analyze data and use the data for input into the plan.
 There are quarterly meetings held for parents to talk with teachers which leads to input for the plan.
 Weekly team meetings are held with the teachers and leadership team to discuss how the plan is working, review new data, and discuss strategies that work and those strategies that do not work which leads to input to the plan.
 These meetings help to monitor progress, and improve the plan as the school year progresses.